JSK-KML/Python-Programming-2/docs/labs/lab-03.md

 2. You had to manually type each variable name in the calculation
 3. The calculation formula changes if you add or remove students

 Now imagine you have 50 students.
 Or 500 students.
-You'd need to create 500 variables and type all 500 names in your calculation!
+You'd need to create 500 variables and type all 500 names in your calculation

 ::: warning PROBLEM
 Individual variables don't scale.
 The more data you have, the more unmanageable your code becomes.
 You can't loop through variables, and every change requires editing multiple lines.